VenturesityVIT/Cheat-Sheets/README.md

 To download them locally, click the "Clone or Download" button on right side of this repository and then download as Zip

 These cheat sheets are meant to be used for increased productivity while developing.
-In no way are they exhaustive of the topic it is covering.
+In no way are they exhaustive of the topics they are covering.
 But they cover most of the basic requirements/commands/processes/tags/functions etc that one may use frequently.

 Thanks to BecomingHuman.AI for providing cheat sheets of Choosing ML Algorithms 1 and SciKitLearn Algorithms Guide